-For mainstream buckling springs and Quiet Touch Model Ms, you are looking for a 5.5mm (7/32") nut driver.
-They can be had for just under £5 off eBay as of 2020.
-They are typically sold as being for Vruzend battery kits and for bicycles.
+For mainstream buckling spring and Quiet Touch rubber dome Model Ms, you are looking for a 5.5mm (7/32") nut driver.
+They can be bought for just under £5 off eBay as of 2020.
+They are typically sold as being for Vruzend battery kits or for bicycles.

 What's the difference between a passive adapter and an active converter?

 The key is in the noun that passive or active is paired with.
 Whilst many may use the words adapter and converter interchangeably, there is a technical difference and the best way to look at it is as follows: an adapter adapts between two or more given physical interfaces, and a converter converts a between two or more given signals and possibly adapts the physical interface at the same time.
 With this in mind, a passive adapter simply changes one physical interface to another without modifying the electrical signals - for example, an AT to PS/2 adapter would be considered passive since both use the same underlying protocol and only the physical connectors are different.
 By contrast, an active converter processes the data running between the keyboard and host computer with an integrated circuit for the purpose of transforming one protocol into another - for example, a Soarer's Converter would be considered active since it converts the Set 1/XT, Set 2/AT or Set 3/terminal scancodes of the keyboard into USB HID scancodes.